JAGFx/ets2-dashboard-skin/README.md

 The first to be rework are my own dashboard.
 In the future, all dashboard in the *Funbit repository* will be include

+This project was based on the [TruckSim-Telemetry-Demo](https://github.com/kniffen/TruckSim-Telemetry-Demo)

+The server, was based on the [TruckSim-Telemetry](https://github.com/kniffen/TruckSim-Telemetry)

 ## Prerequisite

 ### scs-sdk-plugin